ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

-This property specifies the name of the message file to which debugging information for server errors is written
+This property specifies the name of the message file to which debugging information for server errors is written.

 #### DUMP_MSGLOG_RESERVE_SIZE (Unit : byte)